Eriksen sends public thank you message from hospital

 “I’m fine – under the circumstances,” he added.
 “I still have to go through some examinations at the hospital, but I feel okay.
 Now, I will cheer on the boys on the Denmark team in the next matches.
 Play for all of Denmark.”

+Denmark coach Kasper Hjulmand said the flood of messages shows that “football is the biggest social phenomenon in the world."

+“It’s the one thing that can unite most people in the world,” Hjulmand said at a news conference on Tuesday.
+“It brings friendship across nations, race, gender, everything.
+Football is one big family. ...
+And we see this with all this recognition we get from people all over the world.”

-Denmark, which lost to Finland 1-0, next plays Belgium on Thursday.
-On Monday, Eriksen's teammates said the midfielder had told them to re-focus on the tournament.
+Denmark, which lost to Finland 1-0 after the game was resumed, next plays Belgium on Thursday in Group B. On Monday, Eriksen's teammates said the midfielder had told them to re-focus on the tournament.

+Denmark trained for a second straight day on Tuesday after taking Sunday off to process the incident.
+The team was visited during the training session by Danish Crown Prince Frederik, who attended Saturday's game and was among those to send a message of support to Eriksen.

+And Hjulmand said he can tell that his players are gradually getting back the right mindset to play again.

 ———